 - Test the butter - The butter is ready to use when it feels just slightly cool.
 Pressing gently on the butter should leave a small indent, but the butter should not be squishy or at all melted.
 (If the butter becomes too warm or melts, it's best to start over with cold butter, since butter that's too warm will negatively impact the results of your baking.)

 Eggs: To bring eggs to room temperature quickly, place the eggs (still in their shells) in a bowl of warm (not hot!) water and let them sit for 10-15 minutes.
 Remove the eggs from the water and dry the shells; the eggs should no longer feel chilled (though they should not feel warm or hot, either, since you don't want to have cooked the eggs in their shells).

-Other dairy ingredients (like milk, cream cheese, sour cream, and yogurt): I'm afraid there are no good shortcuts here.
+Other dairy ingredients (like milk, sour cream, and yogurt): I'm afraid there are no good shortcuts here.
 You'll need to exercise a little patience and let these items come to room temperature on your counter (30 to 60 minutes should do the trick).
 It will be worth the wait for a better baked treat!

 Looking for more baking tips?
 Check out these helpful posts:

 DON'T FORGET TO PIN THIS BAKING TIP FOR LATER!